-Check out the latest issue of The Change Agent - Prisons and Justice?
+Check out the latest issue of The Change Agent - Talking about Race

 The Network for Integrating New Americans project is an OCTAE-funded initiative to support multi-stakeholder networks that focus on the civic, linguistic, and economic integration of immigrants.
 We are sharing the technical assistance webinars we develop for that project, as we think that the topics – employer engagement, strategies to support ELL access to education and training, etc. – may be of interest to you.